anggaskibidi/RPL-TOOLKIT/README.md

 Developed by 10 RPL students as an ongoing learning project.

-More information about the contributors can be found in the repository history.
+More information about the contributors can be found in the repository history..

 #SMKN1SUDIMOROHEBAT